2022–23 Utah Tech Trailblazers men's basketball team

 The 2022–23 Utah Tech Trailblazers men's basketball team represented Utah Tech University in the 2022–23 NCAA Division I men's basketball season.
 The Trailblazers, led by 18th-year head coach Jon Judkins, played home games at Burns Arena in St. George, Utah as members of the Western Athletic Conference (WAC).

-The 2022–23 season is Utah Tech's third year of a four-year transition period from Division II to Division I. While the Trailblazers can participate in the WAC tournament, they are not eligible for NCAA postseason play.
-However, they are eligible to play in the College Basketball Invitational, if invited.
+The 2022–23 season was Utah Tech's third year of a four-year transition period from Division II to Division I. While the Trailblazers could participate in the WAC tournament, they were not eligible for NCAA postseason play.
+However, they were eligible to play in the College Basketball Invitational, if invited.

-This was Utah Tech's first season under their new name as it was previously known as Dixie State.
-The Trailblazers nickname is not affected.
+This was Utah Tech's first season under their new name, as it was previously known as Dixie State.
+The Trailblazers nickname was not affected.

 Previous season

 The Trailblazers finished the 2021–22 season 13–17, and 6–12 in WAC play.
 They were not eligible for the WAC tournament.